Satisfaction season 1

 Season one of Satisfaction began airing on 5 December 2007, on Foxtel's Showcase and finished on 30 January 2008.
-Airing 10 episodes, the show explored the lives of 6 women, all with the same profession.
+Airing 10 episodes, the show explored the lives of 6 women who are sex workers in a high class brothel.
 Cast includes Alison Whyte, Madeleine West, Peta Sergeant, Kestie Morassi, Bojana Novakovic, and Diana Glenn.
 Using the slogan "Six Women.
 Two Lives.
 One Profession" to promote the show.